telerik/blazor-docs/_contentTemplates/common/get-started.md

 Now you have the Telerik components running in your Blazor app.

+## Next Steps

 Next, you can explore the [live demos](https://demos.telerik.com/blazor-ui/) and the rest of the documentation.
+You can also find the entire demos project in the `demos` folder of your local installation - it is fully runnable and you can inspect, modify and copy the code from it.

+Many applications have a data grid component, and you can get started with the fully featured Telerik Grid in the [Grid Overview]({%slug components/grid/overview%}) article.

+You can also explore the [List of Components]({%slug blazor-overview%}#list-of-components) and pick the ones you are interested in.

 #end